-If funded, during the sixth year of the project, the CFRF and RI DEM will maintain all active fishing vessels supported through year-5 funding from ACCSP.
+If funded, during the eighth year of the project, the CFRF and RI DEM will make all efforts to maintain all active fishing vessels supported through year-7 funding from ACCSP.
 It is important to maintain the current members of the Research Fleet for as long as possible.
 Ultimately, when data will be applied to the stock assessment or validated in regards to other sources of black sea bass data, having participation from the same vessels throughout the time series will allow project staff to investigate potential vessel effects evident in the data.
 The sampling rate of the Research Fleet is dictated by the highly seasonal variation of black sea bass catch and bycatch in various fisheries across southern New England and the Mid-Atlantic.
 As a result, the sampling rate by the Research Fleet fluctuates from year to year.
-If funds become available due to normal fluctuations in Research Fleet sampling, project Co-PIs will evaluate the possibility of expanding the Fleet to include more vessels.
-Thus, when possible, and if funds permit, the Research Fleet may be expanded during the proposed project through an open application call for new vessels.